OnahPmi/OnahPmi/README.md

 # Biography
-Hello, my name is Emmanuel Onah, a passionate individual with a deep interest in Python, Machine Learning, and Bioinformatics.
+Hello, my name is **Emmanuel Onah**, a passionate individual with a deep interest in Python, Machine Learning, and Bioinformatics.
 My enthusiasm lies in the realm of data analytics and machine learning, specifically focusing on Cheminformatics.
 I am dedicated to developing predictive models and algorithms that can revolutionize the understanding of Ligand-protein interactions.
 By leveraging these tools, I aim to accelerate the process of drug lead identification and optimization, enabling faster and more informed decision-making.
 I am eagerly seeking collaboration opportunities with like-minded professionals to create innovative programs that have the power to reshape and elevate existing methodologies.
 My ultimate goal is to contribute to the field of Bioinformatics, where I believe technology can play a vital role in transforming the way we approach complex biological problems.

 Feel free to connect with me at https://www.linkedin.com/in/emmanuelonah/.
 You can reach me via onahemma111@gmail.com as I am always open to engaging in exciting Bioinformatics projects.
 You can also explore my GitHub profile for a glimpse into my work and accomplishments.
 Together, let's embark on a journey to create remarkable solutions that push the boundaries of scientific exploration and improve lives.